updated

 This host offers a language exchange

-Raised in Montreal I am fairly fluent in French although after years of not speaking the language it is getting quite rough.
-We have hosted guests with all levels of English and manage quite well at understanding each other, we always seem to be able to share a good laugh.
+We have hosted guests with all levels of English and always manage to understanding each other quite well.
+No matter the fluency level we seem to be able to exchange a good laugh.

 • Accommodation